flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Unusual driness
         - Winds stronger than usual in this season
         - Building materials
+            - Could we build houses that can defend against fire?
+- Jerry: ice storm coming

 ## [[2025-01-29]]
 - Attending: [[Mathew Lowry]] [[Aram Zucker-Scharff]] [[Flancian]]